citp/privacy-policy-historical/s/sy/syn/synopsys.com.md

 **LOG FILES**
 As is true of most websites, we gather certain information automatically and store it in log files.
 This information includes internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, and date/time stamp.

-We use this information, which does not identify individual users, to analyze trends, to administer the site, to track users’ movements around the site and to gather demographic information about our user base as a whole.
-This information is used to better understand and improve the usability, performance and effectiveness of Synopsys websites.
+We use this information to analyze trends, to administer the site, to track users' movements around the site, to enhance your experience in using our site, and to gather demographic information about our user base as a whole.
+This information is used to better understand and improve the usability, performance and effectiveness of Synopsys' websites.

-We do not link this automatically-collected data to personally identifiable information.

 **COOKIES**
 Some Synopsys web pages use "cookies," which are small files saved on your computer.
-Cookies help us recognize your user preferences and can improve your future web visits, but they do not allow us to identify who you are.
+Cookies help us recognize your user preferences and can improve your future web visits.
 You can set your web browser to notify you when you are receiving a cookie and choose to reject it.
 However, rejecting cookies may affect the performance of the Synopsys web site and prevent you from accessing certain Synopsys information.

 * * *